 Differences in gender structure are great between background-country groups, as far as large groups are concerned.
 Of those persons whose background country was the former Soviet Union 60 per cent and those originating from Estonia 52 per cent were women, whereas with Somalis, men were in a 52 per cent majority.

 As a whole, Helsinki’s foreign-background population is younger than the Finnish-origin population.
-The majority of foreign-background residents are of working age with, for example, 25-44 year olds making up 44 per cent in early 2017.
-This proportion among the Finnish-background population was less than one-third.
-The proportion of under 16 year olds was 19 per cent in the foreign-background population and 14 per cent among Finnish-background residents.
-Instead, the proportion of 65 year olds or older was just 5 per cent in the foreign-background population but almost 20 per cent among those with a domestic mother tongue.
+The majority of foreign-background residents are of working age with, for example, 25-44 year olds making up 44 per cent in early 2018.
+This proportion among the Finnish-background population was one-third.
+The proportion of under 16 year olds was 19 per cent in the foreign-background population and 15 per cent among Finnish-background residents.
+Instead, the proportion of 65 year olds or older was just 5 per cent in the foreign-background population but one-fifth among those with a domestic mother tongue.
 There are clear differences of age structure between background-country groups.

 Age structure of the whole population and those with a foreign mother tongue in Helsinki on 1 Jan.
 2018